shazz/shazz.github.io/content/blog/vaccines/adrenalin/adrenalin.md

 Lang: en
 Author: shazz
 status: hidden
-summary: This article is about the Adrenalin Andrenalin Virus Protector I vaccine...
+summary: This article is about the Andrenalin Virus Protector I vaccine...
 image: {filename}../../../gallery/vaccines/adrenalin.png
 Tags: Vaccine

 ## Basic Information

-- *Author*: Adrenalin UK
+- *Author*: probably Mookie from Adrenalin UK
 - *Type*: bootsector
 - *Size*: 441 bytes
 - *Resident*: no
 - *Self-replicating*: no
-- *Can clean memory*: partial (MEMVALID, RESVALID, RESVECTOR, MEMVAL2) forcing a TOS incomplete memory clean
+- *Can clean memory*: partial (resets `MEMVALID`, `RESVALID`, `RESVECTOR`, `MEMVAL2`) forcing a TOS incomplete memory clean
 - *Special features*:
-    - Detects specifically Kobold 2, Ghost viruses and Automation V1 vaccine.
+    - Detects specifically Kobold 2, Ghost viruses and a virus it identifies as "Automation V1".

 ### Description

 The Adrenalin Andrenalin Virus Protector I really looks the famous Medway Boys Virus protector.
-It detects Kobold 2, Ghost and Automation V1 (virus?) looking at the position of the undocumented resident program magic word based on the virus reset vector start address
+It detects Kobold 2, Ghost and Automation V1 (virus?) looking at the position of the undocumented resident program magic word based on the virus reset vector start address.
+As the automation V1 resident magic word location is the same as the Kobold 2 pattern, it may give an hint on what is this Automation V1 virus...

 <img src="{attach}adrenalin_photo_0.png" width="45%"/><img src="{attach}adrenalin_photo_1.png" width="45%"/>